All-Optical Brillouin Random number Generator: Conclusion

+The advantage of the generator we offer is that it can be implemented in photonic integrated circuits.
+Our system requires gate which divide the signal on to the bits.
+The gate is periodic function which pass or block optical signal and the relaxation rate of such gate must be in order with generation rate.
+It can be realized by using only optical elements such as saturable absorbers where relaxation rates are near the sampling frequency rate.
+It means that the system can be realized as all-optical random bit generator by using optical resonator and saturable absorber.
+The further signal can be used in photonic integrated circuit which is consist of random bits and it is fully optical.
 The creation of an all-optical random number generator could be important for the development of optical computing devices.
 For example, recently, the use of Brillouin lasers as nonlinear activation function in all-optical neural networks on a chip has been discussed \cite{slinkov2025all}.
 The random number generator we propose can be implemented on similar Brillouin laser structures, which will make it possible to combine several different elements of computing devices on a single chip.